reinhart1010/voice-web/CONTRIBUTING.md

 🎉 First off, thanks for taking the time to contribute!
 This project would not be possible without people like you. 🎉

 ## Code of Conduct
 By participating in this project, you're agreeing to uphold the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
-If you need to report a problem, please contact [mikey@mozilla.com](mailto:mikey@mozilla.com).
+If you need to report a problem, please see our [REPORTING.md](./REPORTING.md) guide.

 ## How Can I Contribute?